swapys7/OS-Proj_1/README.md

 7. Add comments to every definition of something

-§1.3 Don't Cheat
+§1.3 Do Not Cheat
 -
 1. You may use public libraries
  * E.g. public classes for queues, trees, etc.
-2. You may look at the real Linux implementation (cite the source)
+2. You may look at the real Linux implementation (cite the source);

 3. You may _not_ look at the code of someone else who completed this project